isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

 <p style="margin-left: 40px">
 <font size="4" color="#eeac0d"><b><u>Deepavali Celebration</u></b></font>
 <br>
 Our yearly Deepavali celebration is in line with the yearly themes.
 Assembly programmes and performances will be part of the celebration to educate everyone about certain important aspects of Deepavali.
-After the assembly programme, students get to engage in recess activities such as crossword puzzles on Deepavali.
+After the assembly programme, children get to engage in recess activities such as crossword puzzles on Deepavali.
 They get to see a detailed display of the Indian culture ranging from ornaments, food clothing and more.
-Students also receive an Indian delicacy to bring back home to share their learnings with their family members.
+Children also receive an Indian delicacy to bring back home to share their learnings with their family members.
 </p>

 <p style="margin-left: 40px">
 <font size="4" color="#eeac0d"><b><u>MTL Fortnight Activities</u></b></font>
 <br>
-MTL Fortnight week is one where students eagerly look forward to the wide variety of activities arranged for them.
+MTL Fortnight week is one where children eagerly look forward to the wide variety of activities arranged for them.
 The department carefully ensures that the activities are suitable and achievable for each respective level.
-The chosen activities allow students to create handmade items that reflect Indian culture, providing them with a tangible keepsake to bring home.
-This also gives students the opportunity to share their newfound knowledge and experiences with their peers and family, further deepening their connection to the culture.
+The chosen activities allow children to create handmade items that reflect Indian culture, providing them with a tangible keepsake to bring home.
+This also gives children the opportunity to share their newfound knowledge and experiences with their peers and family, further deepening their connection to the culture.
 </p>

 <center>